IceWizard7/terminal-widgets/docs/widget_guide.md

     )
 ```

-This function will get called whenever the help key (Default: `h`) is getting pressed on your widget.
+This function will get called whenever the help key (default: `h`) is pressed for your widget.

 #### 3.2.5.5 Integrating custom functions